Phemz0/UDMQueries/README.md

 2. 🕵️ Hypothesis Based TH Queries

-Contains queries derived from threat hunting hypotheses and behavioral patterns.
+Contains queries derived from threat hunting hypotheses and behavioural patterns.
 These are designed to catch "unknown unknowns" or Living-off-the-Land (LotL) techniques where no specific CVE is involved.

 Examples: